AAlWadeiah/dynamic-ui/README.md

-# Pure JS Boilerplate

-My boilerplate template for pure JavaScript + HTML + CSS projects
+# Dynamic UI Components

+Dyanmic UI components project for the JavaScript course of TOP.
+In this project, I will make a drop-down menu and image carousel with pure JS + HTML + CSS.

+Link to project page: https://www.theodinproject.com/lessons/node-path-javascript-dynamic-user-interface-interactions

 ## Instructions